appium/appium-uiautomator2-driver/README.md

 It may also be necessary to adjust network proxy and firewall settings for the above to work.

-Ig you use a UIA2 driver below version 3.8.0, and you would like skip the automated download of Chromedriver upon driver install, do it by defining the `APPIUM_SKIP_CHROMEDRIVER_INSTALL` environment variable:
+If you use a UIA2 driver below version 3.8.0, and you would like skip the automated download of Chromedriver upon driver install, do it by defining the `APPIUM_SKIP_CHROMEDRIVER_INSTALL` environment variable: